Psykotikism/No_Friendly-Fire/README.md

 2. I will not help you with installing or troubleshooting problems on your part.
 3. If you get errors from SourceMod itself, that is your problem, not mine.
 4. MAKE SURE YOU MEET ALL THE REQUIREMENTS AND FOLLOW THE INSTALLATION GUIDE PROPERLY.

+## Features
+1. Block friendly-fire for survivors.
+2. Block friendly-fire for special infected.
+3. Filter which damage types to allow/block.

 ## ConVar Settings
 ```